kayjeee/RealtimeSearchApp/README.md

 # 📖 RealtimeSearchApp<a name="about-project"></a>

-**RealtimeSearchApp** a realtime search box, where users search articles, and then to have analytics that display what users were searching fo
+**RealtimeSearchApp**a realtime search box, where users search articles, and then to have analytics that display what users were searching for

 ## 🛠 Built With <a name="built-with"></a>